AISI/SAE Steel Grade Decoder - Composition, Machinability & Heat Treatment

 Decode Any Common Steel Grade for Alloy Chemistry, Properties, and Applications

-Free steel grade decoder covering 29 AISI/SAE grades across five families: Carbon, Free-Machining, Alloy, Stainless, and Tool Steel.
-See alloy composition, machinability rating, heat treatment response, weldability, and applications for each grade.
+Free steel grade calculator covering 29 local grade rows across five families: Carbon, Free-Machining, Alloy, Stainless, and Tool Steel.
+See local composition ranges, machinability prompts, heat-treatment notes, weldability flags, and applications with source-boundary warnings visible.

 Compare machinability ratings across materials